pulumi/docs/content/blog/announcing-dependency-caching-deployments/index.md

 ## How dependency caching works

-Pulumi Deployments now automatically caches dependencies for popular package managers, such as npm, pip, and go modules.
+Pulumi Deployments now can automatically cache dependencies for [popular package managers](/docs/pulumi-cloud/deployments/faq/#dependency-caching), such as npm, pip, and go modules.
 When a deployment is triggered, Pulumi will:

 1. Check for an existing cache of your dependencies.
 2. If a cache already exists, Pulumi will reuse those dependencies, bypassing the need to install them from scratch.
-3. If a cache does not exist, or if dependencies have changed, Pulumi will manage the cache to be used for subsequent deployments.
+3. If a cache does not exist, or if dependencies have changed, Pulumi will install fresh dependencies and create an updated cache to be used for subsequent deployments.

 The end result?
 Faster, more efficient deployments to push out infrastructure changes quickly.